Modos-Labs/Caster/README.md

 Certain target specific IP cores including DDR memory controller, asynchronous FIFO, and PLL are provided by Xilinx and licensed sepearately with use of Xilinx tools.
 They are not covered under the CERN-OHL-P license.

 Simulation code are licensed under MIT.

+Provided blue noise texture is converted from http://momentsingraphics.de/BlueNoise.html, which is released in public domain.